REVOLT N REIGN Terms & GLOSSARY

 The recipient of damage or an effect.

-If an Attack card does not specify a target, it follows the default Attack targeting rules and targets Defense first, then UAs.
-If no Defense cards are present, UAs take direct damage.
+If an Attack card does not specify a target, it follows the default Attack targeting rules.

 Each turn has 5 phases, in order: